priyaA01/Hangman-Game/README.md

 # Hangman-Game

-This game will run in the browser, and feature dynamically updated HTML and CSS powered by JavaScript code.
+This game will run in the browser, and feature dynamically updated HTML and CSS powered by Vanilla JavaScript.

+Using Vanilla Javascript, once user clicks on start button, a country name is randomly picked from an array and shown with the letters replaced by hyphens for the user to guess the word.

+Using Javascript onKeyup event handler we display letters entered by the users.

+If any letter matches with the letters in the word, we replace the hyphen with the letter in the repective positions of the word.

-## Getting Started
+## Chellenges

+If the user entered letter appears in many places in the given word, then to replace hyphen with letter in all those indexes was a challenge I tried to figure out and finally got it.

+### How it Works

 - This game contains words of Country names and uses key events to listen for the letters that players will type.